Finding the Right Amplified Phone

 If you have a hearing impairment or know someone who does maybe you should consider an amplified phone to make communication easier and more effective.

 There are a number of models on the market with various features to aid those who have hearing loss and some that provide options for the deaf.
+Primarily we are talking about landline phones, but there are a few options for those needing an amplified cell phone.

 General Phone Features

 There are many features to consider when selecting amplified phones.
 Just as with any telephone you should decide whether you want a corded phone or cordless.
 Cordless obviously provides more mobility.
 Speaker phones are also available for those who prefer these models.
+There are even a few cell phones with amplification, some are simple phones built for "seniors" and others are rugged phones built for construction sites and so forth.

 Also like other telephones you need to determine whether features such as caller ID, answering machine functions, and so forth are desirable.